 What is Renewable Energy?

 Renewable Energy is energy derived from resources that are continuously replenished by nature.
-Types of Renewable Energy include wind, solar and hydro that all harness energy from inexhaustible fuel sources to produce non-polluting, carbon free power.
+Types of Renewable Energy resources include wind, solar and water that all harness energy from inexhaustible fuel sources to produce non-polluting, carbon free power.

 What are the benefits of Renewable Energy?